Korean shamanism: Mudang

-The rr mediate between the human and supernatural worlds, doing so in an attempt to decrease human suffering and ensure a more harmonious life.
+The rr mediate between the human and supernatural worlds, doing so to decrease human suffering and ensure a more harmonious life.
 Specifically, they interact with gods and ancestral spirits by divining their presence and will, performing small rituals to placate them and gain their favor, and overseeing the rr rituals to feast and entertain them.
-The rr's ability to perform their rituals successfully is deemed to come from mr ("divine energy") bestowed upon them by the deities.
+The rr's ability to perform their rituals successfully is deemed to come from mr bestowed upon them by the deities.
 Thus, divine favor must be gained through purification and supplication, prayer and pilgrimage.

-Individual rr can be regarded as having particular specialities.

 For the rr, ritual is an economic activity, and they operate as free agents rather than members of an ordained clergy.
 For many practitioners, being a rr is a full-time job on which they financially depend, although some fail to earn a living through this ritual vocation.
 To succeed financially, rr must attract regular clientele, and to that end modern South Korean practitioners have advertised their services in brochures, fliers, newspapers, and on the Internet.
-Some followers of rr are unhappy with this situation, believing that the practice has degenerated under capitalism and modernisation; they feel that modern rr display a more materialistic and self-interested approach than their historical predecessors.
+Some followers of Musok are unhappy with this situation, believing that the practice has degenerated under capitalism and modernisation; they feel that modern rr display a more materialistic and self-interested approach than their historical predecessors.